-These are just a few examples of the many risk assessment methods and techniques that are available.
-The choice of method or technique depends on the specific context and the goals of the risk assessment.
-Quality management models are frameworks or systems that organizations use to manage and improve the quality of their products or services.
-Some of the commonly used quality management models include:
+These are just a few examples of the many quality implementation techniques that are available.
+The choice of technique depends on the specific context and the goals of the quality implementation process.

 Total Quality Management (TQM): TQM is a management approach that focuses on continuous improvement, customer satisfaction, and employee involvement.
 It emphasizes the need for all members of an organization to work together to improve processes, products, and services.